-An individual Supports Broker must meet the following standards:
+An individual Supports Broker must meet the following standards: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Be at least 18 years of age. - 6.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 7.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.

+Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

+7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
+Chapter 63.

-Chapter 63. - 8.
-Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance. - Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services. - 10.
-Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection. - 11.
-Comply with Department standards related to provider qualifications.
+8. Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance.

+9. Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services.

+10. Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection.

+11. Comply with Department standards related to provider qualifications.

+Verification of Provider Qualifications Entity Responsible for Verification: